euratom-software/calcam/docs/source/api_examples.rst

 .. image:: images/mast_fieldline_example_1.png
    :alt: MAST field line projection example

 Note that the parts of the field line hidden behind the centre stack are still visible, which looks strange.
-To only show the parts of the field line which are not hidden behind parts of the machine, we can modify the above code to also load the MAST CAD model and check
+To only show the parts of the field line which are not hidden behind parts of the machine, we can modify the above code to also load the MAST CAD model and check which points are hidden from the camera by the CAD geometry:

 .. code-block:: python